 Initially approved April 15, 1988

-If a current State employee with permanent status, as that term is defined in G. S. 126-39, applies and is qualified for another State position at a higher level and has qualifications substantially equal to those of the highest ranking applicant who is not a State employee, the State employee must be given priority consideration over the non-employee applicant.
-State employees separated from policy-making exempt jobs for reasons other than cause, State employees separated by reduction-in-force, and employees returning to State employment following disability due to an on-the-job injury must be given priority consideration ahead of that given to current State employees.
+If a current State employee with career status, as that term is defined in NCGS 126-5(a)(2), applies and is qualified for another State position at a higher level and has qualifications substantially equal to those of the highest ranking applicant who is not a State employee, the State employee must be given priority consideration over the non-employee applicant.
+State employees separated from policy-making exempt jobs for reasons other than cause, State employees separated by reduction-in-force, and employees returning from workers’ compensation leave are not considered outside applicants for the purpose of the promotional priority policy.

-"Qualifications" include 1) training and education; 2) years of related work experience; and 3) other skills, knowledge, and abilities demonstrated in the selection process which bear a reasonable functional relationship to the requirements of the position applied for.
+For purposes of this policy, the term ‘qualifications" means (i) training and education; (ii) years of related work experience; and (iii) other skills, knowledge, and abilities demonstrated in the selection process which bear a reasonable functional relationship to the requirements of the position applied for.